Back to all posts

 From laying the very first pipes to installing the final fixtures, a new construction plumber manages several critical stages.
 They work closely with your builder and architect to make sure the plumbing layout is efficient and practical.
 Let’s walk through the key services you can expect.

-Install Rough-In Plumbing
+Handling the Rough-In Plumbing Phase

 Before any drywall goes up, your plumber will complete the “rough-in” phase.
 This is where they install all the hidden pipes, drains, and water lines inside the walls, floors, and ceilings.
 Think of it as creating the plumbing system’s skeleton.
 They carefully map out and connect all the pipes that will eventually bring fresh water into your home and carry wastewater away.
 This foundational work is crucial for the entire system’s performance and longevity, which is why it requires careful planning and collaboration with the building team.

-Connect Water and Sewer Lines
+Connecting Main Water and Sewer Lines

 Once the internal framework is in place, the next major step is connecting your home to the outside world.
 Your plumber will expertly connect your home’s plumbing system to the municipal water supply and the main sewer line.
 This is a highly technical job that ensures you have a reliable source of clean water and a safe way to dispose of waste.
 A proper connection prevents major problems down the road, like backups or leaks, and is a critical part of making your new house a functional home.

-Install Fixtures and Appliances
+Installing Your Fixtures and Appliances

 After the walls are up and the paint is dry, it’s time for the finishing touches.
 This is the exciting part where your plumber installs all the visible components of your plumbing system.
 This includes setting toilets, mounting sinks, connecting faucets, and installing showerheads.
 They will also hook up water-based appliances like your dishwasher, washing machine, and water heater.
 Our team is experienced with all types of fixtures, from standard models to high-end designs, ensuring every toilet installation and faucet works perfectly.